zalando/gulp-check-unused-css/README.md

             globals: [ 'bootstrap@3.2.0' ]
         }));

-And since 2.1.1 it is also possible to add your own globals.
-Since a "global" is only an array of strings or regexes, you can do it like this:
+And since 2.1.1, you can add your own globals.
+A "global" is only an array of strings or regexes, so you can do it like this:

     gulp
         .src( 'app.*' )